For daily wit & wisdom, sign up for the Almanac newsletter.

 An atmospheric river (AR) is a band of tropical water vapor caught on the edge of a cold front and carried toward the poles.
 These 250 to 350-mile-wide bands carry as much as 300,000 tons of water, 7 to 15 times as much as the mouth of the Mississippi River!

 Most atmospheric rivers do not damage; most are weak systems that often provide beneficial rain or snow that is crucial to the water supply—from 30 to 50% of precipitation along the West Coast, according to NOAA!

-If you live on the West coast, many folks (except for some of the damp visitors to the Oscars) are pleased that these giant atmospheric rivers bring rain to a parched state, especially farmers.
+If you live on the West Coast, some folks, especially farmers, are pleased that these giant atmospheric rivers bring rain to a parched state.
 So much of the food for Americans (and the world) is grown in California.
-In the East, you might not be so grateful.
-One of those rivers created Snowmageddon in 2010 and, really, who needs more snow?

 Of course, no one embraces landslides, power outages, accidents, and mudslides.
 The really bad atmospheric-river-driven storms will cause extensive flooding as the water runs out of places to go.